Irrational CFTs from coupled anyon chains with non-invertible symmetries?: 3-coupled anyon chains

+This is calculated by performing a linear fit after dropping the five points with the smallest value of $l$.
+Due to the small lattice size, we are not yet able to perform a more sophisticated finite-size analysis; we will leave this for future work.
+Strictly speaking, our finite-size numerical simulation alone cannot rigorously exclude an extremely weak first-order scenario.
+Notice, however, the central charge calculated above is very close to the perturbative result in \eqref{perturbativecentral}.
+Together, the numerical simulation and the perturbative calculation provide strong evidence that the IR phase is indeed a CFT.

+Similarly to the $N=2$ chains, we can calculate the dynamical critical exponent of the conformal phase by checking how the ground state energy depends on the lattice size $L$.
+The result is shown in Fig.~\ref{fig:Egl3chain}.
+This shows that the critical phase is indeed a Lorentzian symmetric conformal field theory.

-\subsubsection{Comments on the Landau-Ginzburg formulation}
+\subsection{Comments on the Landau-Ginzburg formulation}

-Before moving on to the three chain system, let us briefly comment on a possible Landau-Ginzburg realization of the same CFT.
+Let us briefly comment on a possible Landau-Ginzburg realization of the same CFT.
 As is well known, the diagonal Virasoro minimal models $\mathcal{M}_{m,m+1}$ can also be realized as the IR fixed point of a non-compact scalar with a multi-critical potential \cite{Zamolodchikov:1987ti}

 where several operator identifications can be made, for example the relevant operators $\phi \equiv\phi_{(2,2)}$, $\phi^{2(m-2)}\equiv\phi_{{(1,3)}}$ and the irrelevant operator $\phi^{2(m-1)}\equiv\phi_{{(3,1)}}$.